 It's a time-tested technique: The art of soap-making can be traced as far back as ancient Babylon when archaeologists, during an excavation, first discovered a soap material inside clay cylinders dating as early as 2800 B.C.
 Inscriptions on the cylinders described a process of fats boiled with ashes, the world's first soap-making method.
 But the Babylonians weren't the only ones who benefited from this idea.
 Today, the cold process method of soap-making evolved to rely on a different ingredient called sodium hydroxide or commonly known as lye.

 Similarly for you: A simple but effective soap can be made using a few inexpensive ingredients from your kitchen pantry or homegrown herbs from the garden.
 Homemade soaps using the cold process method make a great project for using an abundance of aromatic and antibacterial herbs such as rosemary, sage, thyme, and oregano.
 Roses and lavender add a soft scent while citrus zest adds a zing.
-The choice is up to you.
 The cold process method is ideal for preserving the benefits of plant-derived oils and butter.
 (The quality of these ingredients can be lost in the melt and pour method.)

 How to Make Cold Process Soap

-Note: This is a base recipe, only.
+This is a base recipe only.
 The step-by-step instructions of individual projects may vary.
 Before you begin, assemble your ingredients.
 If needed, prepare safety gear such as goggles, gloves, and long sleeves.
 Cover your work surface with newspaper.

-Carefully, pour melted soap into the mold.
+Next, pour the lye solution into the container of oils.
+Stir until trace is reached.
+(Trace refers to the point when the oils and lye solution have emulsified.
+At this stage, there should be no streaks of oil and the soap will have the consistency of batter.)
+Then add any extra ingredients—such as natural exfoliants or colorants—stirring to combine.
+Finally, carefully pour melted soap into the mold.
 (The soap is still caustic at this stage, so keep your safety gear on when handling.)
 Cover the mold with a sheet of paper.
 To retain heat, wrap a towel around it.
-Set aside for up to 2 days or until completely cool and solid.
+Set aside for up to two days or until completely cool and solid.
 When ready, remove homemade soap from the mold and slice into bars.
 Let the bar soaps cure in the open air for at least four weeks before using.